Jash-2000/Dark-Web-Spiders/README.md

 # Dark-Web-Spiders
-This repo has Dark Web spiders.
+This repo has Dark Web scrapy spiders.
 These were actually used to get data.

 ## What differentiates this from normal scrapers?
 In the dark web, CAPTCHAs pose a problem for spiders.
 This was taken care of by solving CAPTCHAs manually and then feeding the same to the spider.